takuti/takuti.me/_content/en/note/atomic-habits.md

 One example in the book is that, if I want to run constantly e.g., for losing weight, an identity "I am a runner" becomes stronger encouragement to myself than an explicit target such as "I will run three times a week" and "I will lose 5kg of body weight next year".
 I like the simple idea; we sometimes over-strategize action plans, but a clear and strong identity should naturally tell us what to do in practice.

 Ultimately, every single action associated with a habit can be seen as **casting a vote on our desired identity**.
 For me, this foundational motivation sounds critical to make the habits meaningful in a true sense, and the essential habits could last longer and be more impactful as part of life-time vision.

+With that in mind, let's do a thought experiment based on the insightful idea.

 ### "What are my identities?"